QubesOS/qubes-doc/about/statistics.md

 ### How is the userbase estimated?

-We simply count the number of unique IPv4 addresses that connect to the Qubes update servers each month (except for Tor connections; see below).
+We simply count the number of unique IPv4 addresses that connect to the Qubes update servers each month (except for Tor connections; see [below][tor-methodology]).

 ### How has the methodology for counting Tor users changed?